List of people who have opened the Olympic Games: Records

-As of 2024, there have been 50 different individuals who opened either the Summer or Winter Olympic Games.
+As of 2026, there have been 51 different individuals who opened either the Summer or Winter Olympic Games.
 Four of them have done so more than once.
 German führer Adolf Hitler was the first person to open more than one Olympic Games; he opened the 1936 Winter and Summer Olympics, both of which were hosted in Germany.
 He remains the only one to open more than one Games in the same year.

 Italian president Giovanni Gronchi opened the 1956 Winter Olympics in Cortina d'Ampezzo and the 1960 Summer Olympics in Rome.
-He was the first democratically elected head of state to open more than one Olympic Games.
+He was the first democratically elected—albeit by the parliament—head of state to open more than one Olympic Games.

 Japanese emperor Hirohito opened the 1964 Summer Olympics in Tokyo and the 1972 Winter Olympics in Sapporo.
 He was the first non-European to open more than one Olympic Games.

-Queen Elizabeth II opened the 1976 Summer Olympics in Montreal, Canada, and the 2012 Summer Olympics in London, Great Britain.
+The first woman to open any Olympic Games was Princess Ragnhild of Norway in 1952, in place of her grandfather King Haakon VII of Norway and father Crown Prince Olav who were in London for the state funeral of British King George VI.
+Aged 21, she was also the youngest person to have opened the Olympic Games.
+Queen Elizabeth II, who was King George VI's eldest daughter and successor, opened the 1976 Summer Olympics in Montreal, Canada, and the 2012 Summer Olympics in London, Great Britain.
 The first and only head of state to open the Summer Games more than once, she was also the only woman to open any Summer Olympics as of 2024, and the only one to do so in different host countries.
-Aside from declaring open the Games by herself, she was represented during the declaration four times: in the 1956 and 2000 Summer Olympics – both were held in Australia – as well as the 1988 and 2010 Winter Olympics – both were held in Canada.
-The first woman to open any Olympic Games was Princess Ragnhild of Norway in 1952.
-Aged 21, she was also the youngest person to have opened the Olympic Games.
+Aside from declaring open the Games by herself, she was represented during the declaration four times: in the 1956 and 2000 Summer Olympics which were held in Australia, as well as the 1988 and 2010 Winter Olympics, which were held in Canada.
+In 1988 and 2010, the Queen were represented by the sitting Canadian governor general, which happened to be female on both occasions—Jeanne Sauvé in 1988 and Michaëlle Jean in 2010.
+This made Canada the only country whose Olympic Games have been opened only by women.
+Jean also became the first Black person to open any Olympic Games.

 Norwegian King Harald V became the first person to open both the regular Olympics and Youth Olympics, having opened the 1994 Winter and 2016 Winter Youth Games.
-He was followed by Chinese president and Communist Party general secretary Xi Jinping, who opened the 2014 Summer Youth and 2022 Winter Games.
+He was followed by Chinese leader Xi Jinping, who opened the 2014 Summer Youth and 2022 Winter Games.

-Canadian Governor General Michaëlle Jean became the first Black person to open any Olympic Games.
+King Juan Carlos I of Spain, who competed in the 1972 Summer Olympics, was the first Olympic athlete to open the Summer Olympic Games in 1992.
+The second was King Harald V of Norway, who competed in the 1964, 1968, and 1972 Summer Olympics and opened the 1994 Winter Olympics.